yt-project/yt/doc/source/visualizing/plots.rst

    >>> axes = dens_plot.axes
    >>> colorbar_axes = dens_plot.cax

-These are the :matplotlib:class:`figure`, and :matplotlib:class:`axes` objects that control the actual drawing of the plot.
+These are the :ref:`matplotlib:figure`, and :ref:`matplotlib:axes` objects that control the actual drawing of the plot.
 Arbitrary plot customizations are possible by manipulating these objects.
 See :ref:`matplotlib-primitives` for an example.